botanicus/data.blog/posts/2019-06-19-june-2019-update/june-2019-update.md

 - A [blog content compiler][gh-blog-generator] that allows me to write posts in markdown format and returns JSON files that then the front-end engine consumes.
 - Repozitory with [my blog posts][gh-data-blog] that includes both the markdown posts I've written and the generated JSON files.
 The JSON files get compiled on Travis CI.
 <!-- TODO: the runner to take it from Dropbox once I have a URL. -->

+_All of these projects are available as open-source software, free for anyone to use.
+Visit the links the see the project pages on GitHub._

 ## Looking for freelance work